Yaw-Assensoh/nyc-citibike-demand-analysis-2022/README.md

-# NYC Citi Bike Demand Analysis - 2022
+# Urban Mobility Insights - NYC Citi Bike Analysis 2022

-A comprehensive data analysis project exploring usage patterns, trends, and operational dynamics of the NYC Citi Bike system throughout 2022.
-This analysis employs advanced data science methodologies to extract actionable business intelligence for strategic planning, operational optimization, and service enhancement.
+A comprehensive analysis of urban mobility patterns using NYC Citi Bike data from 2022.
+This project provides data-driven insights for operational efficiency, strategic planning, and service optimization in bike-sharing systems.

 ## 📖 Project Overview